muhammadalmaskhan/muhammadalmaskhan.github.io/_pages/cv.md

 Certifications
 ======
-* WIll update this soon
+* WIll update this soon.